rohanvasudeva/OptimusPrime/README.md

 ## Features

-- Create, view, rename, and delete chat sessions
+- Create, view, and delete chat sessions
 - Persist user and assistant messages in PostgreSQL
 - Generate a chat title from the first user message
 - Stream assistant text to the browser with Server-Sent Events (SSE)